 A few years ago, a gourmet coffee maker contacted us about a new blend it had developed especially for sailors.
 As I recall, the medium roast was formulated to create a full-bodied taste and aroma when savored outside in the salt air.
-Sadly, my own sense of taste can’t detect such nuanced flavors (nor could any of my friends who sampled the blend), but I do like a good cup of coffee on board.
+Sadly, my own stunted sense of taste can’t detect such nuanced flavors, but I do like a good cup of coffee on board.
 And this is a problem.

-- French press: I only recently learned that I have been using this wrong all these years, which might be why I never really fully appreciated the taste.
+I only recently learned that I have been using this wrong all these years, which might be why I never really fully appreciated the taste.
 The correct approach involves freshly ground beans of a uniform coarseness (apparently only achievable with a special kind of grinder), and a carefully timed steeping.
-Here’s a link to one of several sites that describe the process in detail.
-There are so many ways this process can go wrong that I don’t know where to start, but two words sum it up quite well burr grinder.
-In Fiji, we hosted somestateside guests who were coffee aficionados, and they brought one of these aboard.
+Here are instructions on making “perfect” French press coffee, one of several sites that describe the process in detail.
+There are so many ways this process can go wrong that I don’t know where to start, but two words sum it up quite well “burr grinder.”
+In Fiji, we hosted some early-rising stateside guests, and they brought one of these noisemakers aboard, along with an elaborate coffee-making routine that involved much clanking and banging.
 It was an AC version, but it drew so little current that we could run it off our small inverter – something I regretfully revealed during an unguarded moment.
-The grinder soon developed a short circuit, however, and I was unable to fix this with my 24-ounce framing hammer.
+The grinder soon developed a short circuit, however, and I was unable to fix this with my tool of last resort—a 24-ounce framing hammer.

 Bottom line: If you decide upon this method, I suggest you keep the grinder well-hidden, and use it only when you are on board alone.

-Bottom line: We heard of a former tightrope walker who was able to make coffee using this device – but only at anchor.
+Bottom line: We heard of a juggler who was able to make coffee using this device – but only at anchor.